dandavison/delta/README.md

 Hence if e.g. `$DELTA_PAGER` is unset, delta will use `$BAT_PAGER`, or `$PAGER` if that is unset, too.
 In environments wthout any of the three variable set, delta's fallback is `less`.

-_**NOTE:** Be aware that setting one of those environment variables to `delta` while leaving the ones with higher priority unset (or also pointing at `delta`) can lead to an infinite cycle of forked processes by delta recursively calling itself._

 ##### b) Third party apps
 Note that `$BAT_PAGER` (as well as `$PAGER`) is _also_ used by the standalone `bat` app.
 Please see `bat(1)` for a description.
 However, `$BAT_THEME`, `$BAT_STYLE` and `$BAT_CONFIG_PATH` are **not** regarded by delta.